News & Resources

 Fighting for compensation

-According to one report, a few insurance companies in Canada are quietly paying out on diminished value claims, while other drivers who are not successful with that are choosing to fight the claims in court.
-While some insurance companies might negotiate settlements to avoid court action if drivers ask, one big problem is proving exactly how much a driver will lose when they go to sell their vehicle.
+In a few incidents, Canadian insurance companies quietly paid out diminished value claims.
+But where they were not able to, drivers have had to fight the claims in court by suing either their own insurance providers or the at-fault driver’s provider.
+While some insurance companies might negotiate settlements to avoid court action if drivers ask, one big problem is proving exactly how much value a driver will lose when they go to sell their vehicle.

 Find out what your car is worth first

-Before you ask your insurance provider to compensate you for the loss in value to your vehicle, or decide to take someone to court, make sure you obtain a report with a dollar amount of values and losses.
-It could help to convince the insurer to pay.
+Before you ask your insurance provider to compensate you for the loss in value to your vehicle, or decide to take someone to court, make sure you obtain a report with a dollar amount of value and loss.
+It could help to convince the insurance company to pay.

-If you have been involved in an accident that requires a major repair, know your rights and find out as much as you can about the impact it will have on the value of your vehicle.
+If you have been involved in an accident that requires a major repair, it’s important to understand your rights and find out as much as you can about the impact it will have on the value of your vehicle.
 Once you are armed with information, discuss your concerns with your car insurance provider.

 Gail Balfour